What is Botox® for Migraine Treatment?

 Botox® for migraine treatment orange county FAQ’s

 Botox® is a relatively new treatment option for migraines.
 In fact, it wasn’t until 2010 that the product became FDA approved for reducing the frequency of events for sufferers of chronic migraine.
 Naturally, because the treatment is so cutting-edge and new there are many mysteries surrounding the remedy for patients.
-Read on to discover answers to many of the commonly asked questions regarding Botox® for migraine treatment in Orange County.
+Read on to discover answers to many of the commonly asked questions regarding Botox® for migraine treatment.

 Each patient is different therefore each patient has different needs and desires.
 Thus, it is important to discuss with your doctor and the specialists at CRPM if Botox® injections are the necessary and appropriate route to improving your migraine symptoms.
-Generally, the best patients for Botox® injections for migraine treatment in Orange County are patients who have experienced continuous chronic migraines or 10 or more headache days a month [4 hours or more of a headache in a day constitutes a headache day].
-Additionally, patients who have tried other medicine and remedies with little to no success may be perfect candidates for Botox® injections for migraine treatment in Orange County.
-Ultimately, any chronic migraine sufferer that wants to experience a higher quality of life is generally a great candidate for Botox® for migraine relief in Orange County.
+Generally, the best patients for Botox® injections for migraine treatment are patients who have experienced continuous chronic migraines or 10 or more headache days a month [4 hours or more of a headache in a day constitutes a headache day].
+Additionally, patients who have tried other medicine and remedies with little to no success may be perfect candidates for Botox® injections for migraine treatment.
+Ultimately, any chronic migraine sufferer that wants to experience a higher quality of life is generally a great candidate for Botox® for migraine relief.